Key Takeaways

 Platelet Decrease: Bleeding Risk

 Platelets below 100×10^9/L is thrombocytopenia.
-By severity can be divided into:
+According to The Lancet guidelines, by severity can be divided into:

 Common causes of platelet decrease:

 Viral infection is most common cause.
-Flu, common cold, dengue, EBV, and other viral infections can cause temporarily reduced platelets.
+According to the CDC, flu, common cold, dengue, EBV, and other viral infections can cause temporarily reduced platelets.
 Infection recovery, platelets gradually return to normal.

 Medication side effects shouldn't be overlooked.
-Aspirin, ibuprofen and other NSAIDs affect platelet function.
+As documented by Mayo Clinic, aspirin, ibuprofen and other NSAIDs affect platelet function.
 Certain antibiotics (like sulfa), certain antihypertensives (like thiazides), certain antiepileptics might directly cause platelet decrease.
 Chemotherapy drugs comprehensively suppress bone marrow hematopoiesis.

-Immune thrombocytopenic purpura (ITP) is autoimmune disease, body produces antibodies attacking own platelets, causing increased platelet destruction.
+Immune thrombocytopenic purpura (ITP) is autoimmune disease.
+According to Blood journal, body produces antibodies attacking own platelets, causing increased platelet destruction.
 Characteristics: platelets alone decreased, other blood cells normal, might have skin bruising, gum bleeding.

 Bone marrow dysfunction is serious situation.
-Aplastic anemia, acute leukemia, myelodysplastic syndrome (MDS) and other diseases, bone marrow's platelet production impaired, often accompanied by anemia and white cell abnormalities.
+According to American Journal of Hematology, aplastic anemia, acute leukemia, myelodysplastic syndrome (MDS) and other diseases impair bone marrow's platelet production, often accompanied by anemia and white cell abnormalities.

 Hypersplenism causes excessive platelet destruction in spleen.
 Liver cirrhosis, portal hypertension cause spleen congestion and enlargement, platelets excessively destroyed in spleen.